lvidaic/ctm-frontend/README.md

     * term should have time (maybe in future add multi day)
     * term should have required medical personel
     * price per hour
+    * add mask for price field, either create custom input for time or use it how it is